Wine (software): Security

-Wine vs. native Unix applications
+Wine vis-à-vis native Unix applications

 A common concern about Wine is that its existence means that vendors are less likely to write native Linux, macOS, and BSD applications.
 As an example of this, it is worth considering IBM's 1994 operating system, OS/2 Warp.
 An article describes the weaknesses of OS/2 which killed it, the first one being:

 However, OS/2 had many problems with end user acceptance.
 Perhaps the most serious was that most computers sold already came with DOS and Windows, and many people didn't bother to evaluate OS/2 on its merits due to already having an operating system.
 "Bundling" of DOS and Windows and the chilling effect this had on the operating system market frequently came up in United States v.
 Microsoft Corporation.

 The Wine project itself responds to the specific complaint of "encouraging" the continued development for the Windows API on one of its wiki pages:

 Also, the Wine Wiki page claims that Wine can help break the chicken-and-egg problem for Linux on the desktop:

 The use of Wine for gaming has proved specifically controversial in the Linux community, as some feel it is preventing, or at least hindering, the further growth of native Linux gaming on the platform.
 One quirk however is that Wine is now able to run 16-bit and even certain 32-bit applications and games that do not launch on current 64-bit Windows versions.
-This use-case has lead to running Wine on Windows itself via Windows Subsystem for Linux or third-party virtual machines, as well as encapsulated by means such as BoxedWine and Otvdm.
+This use-case has led to running Wine on Windows itself via Windows Subsystem for Linux or third-party virtual machines, as well as encapsulated by means such as BoxedWine and otvdm.

 Microsoft

 Until 2020, Microsoft had not made any public statements about Wine.
-However, the Windows Update online service will block updates to Microsoft applications running in Wine.
+However, the Windows Update online service blocks updates to Microsoft applications running in Wine.
 On 16 February 2005, Ivan Leo Puoti discovered that Microsoft had started checking the Windows Registry for the Wine configuration key and would block the Windows Update for any component.
 As Puoti noted: "It's also the first time Microsoft acknowledges the existence of Wine."

 In January 2020, Microsoft cited Wine as a positive consequence of being able to reimplement APIs, in its amicus curiae brief for Google LLC v.
 Oracle America, Inc.

+In August 2024, Microsoft donated the Mono Project, a reimplementation of the .NET Framework, to the developers of Wine.